 How long do you have?

-People who have self-awareness (and peace after divorce) have a gift of being able to look within, realize that divorce is never black and white, and take some accountability for their contribution to their marriage not working out.
+People who have self-awareness (and thus have peace after divorce) have a gift of being able to look within, realize that divorce is never black and white, and take some accountability for their contribution to their marriage not working out.
 I believe that having the ability to admit some fault is the difference in not only having peace after divorce, but moving on, AND having better romantic relationships in the future.

 Others decide their ex is the devil and he or she was 100% to blame.
 This is easy to do if their spouse was the one who wanted the divorce and /or left for someone else.